A Boy With Muscular Dystrophy Was Headed For A Wheelchair. Then Gene Therapy Arrived

 The experiment had nothing to do with muscular dystrophy or the AAV virus.
 But those details didn't matter.

-"It stopped everything," Samulski says
+"It stopped everything," Samulski says.

 Gene therapy trials were postponed or abandoned.
 Investors disappeared.
 So did research funding.